 DSRC transmits messages via a special kind of Wi-Fi that is similar to Wi-Fi technologies used at home.
 The messages can be transmitted over a longer range than onboard sensors, and through barriers such as heavy snow or fog, providing more accurate information at a lower cost than more expensive sensors.

-DSRC, as well as other forms of connected vehicle communications through technologies such as Bluetooth and LTE, also make it possible to link vehicles with infrastructure, enabling coordination and cooperation that can reduce congestion and improve traffic flow.
+DSRC, as well as other forms of connected vehicle communications through technologies such as Bluetooth, LTE, and 5G (including cellular-V2X) also make it possible to link vehicles with infrastructure, enabling coordination and cooperation that can reduce congestion and improve traffic flow.
 Pedestrians and bicyclists can be linked in through portable devices.